fmjensen/Stream-Deck-Tarkov-Time/README.md

 # Stream-Deck-Tarkov-Time
-This plugin shows the current ingame Tarkov time on button press.
+This plugin shows the current ingame Tarkov time on a button of your choise.

 The plugin calculate Tarkov Time from Coordinated Universal Time (UTC).